Ralph Oliphant-Callum

 Ralph David Oliphant-Callum (born 26 September 1971) is an English educator and former first-class cricketer.

 Early life and career

 Oliphant-Callum was born at Twickenham in September 1971.
 He was educated at Brighton College, before going up to Brasenose College, Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University, making his debut against Durham at Oxford in 1992.
 He played first-class cricket for Oxford until 1993, making five appearances.
 Playing as a wicket-keeper, he scored a total of 48 runs with a high score of 19.
 After graduating from Oxford, he became a schoolteacher.
-He is the current housemaster of Durnford House at Eton College.
+He was the housemaster of Durnford House at Eton College.

+He remains a master at Eton College.